ABOUT THE CONFERENCE

 Recognising a critical gap in support for survivors, Red Rose Foundation has strengthened specialised responses, advocacy, education, and counselling for women affected by strangulation.
 In 2021, this work led to the opening of Australia’s first Strangulation Trauma Centre.

-This conference brings together specialist DFV services, police, health and justice professionals, community-based organisations, researchers, policymakers, educators and advocates from Australia and around the world.
-Through international and local expertise, participants will explore the latest research, practical strategies, and lived experience insights to strengthen prevention and response.
+This conference brought together specialist DFV services, police, health and justice professionals, community-based organisations, researchers, policymakers, educators and advocates from Australia and around the world.
+Through international and local expertise, participants explored the latest research, practical strategies, and lived experience insights to strengthen prevention and response.

 Breaking the Hold is both a celebration and a call to action, we are honouring ten years of impact while equipping the sector to turn insight into action and create safer futures for women and children.